Girlscript-WOB/Contributor/README.md

 ## Common FAQ
 - What all label we should check?
-<br>Ans: Make sure you check the labels gssoc, level1,level2,level3 on issues.
+<br>Ans: Make sure you check the labels gwob, level1,level2,level3 on issues.

 This is how it should look like,